praneetha1996/InteractivePoster/README.md

 RUN_LOCAL=True
 ```

-After this, you can run dash application.
+After this, run the dash application.
 Copy and paste the URL listed on the
 terminal output.

 ```bash